From Paris to Versailles: 5 Best Ways to Get There

 We may earn a commission from affiliate links ()

 The UNESCO-listed Château de Versailles is perhaps the most emblematic castle in France, famous for its lavish royal court during the reign of the Sun King (Louis XIV).
-This opulent 17th-century palace was also the residence of the last King and Queen of France, Louis XVI and Marie-Antoinette.
+This opulent 17th-century palace was the residence of French monarchs, from Louis XIV to Louis XVI and Marie-Antoinette, the last queen of France.

 It is easy to visit Versailles from Paris.
-The distance is only 20 kilometers, far enough to feel like a bucolic escape but short enough that Parisian mobs were able to march to Versailles by foot in the days leading up to the French Revolution.
+The distance is only 20 kilometers — far enough away to feel like a bucolic escape to today's tourists but close enough that Parisian mobs were able to march to Versailles by foot during the French Revolution.

 For those planning a longer travel itinerary in France, public transportation can limit the possibility of visiting nearby attractions.
 To get to other destinations in the area around Paris (especially places that are not directly accessible by train), renting a car makes the most sense.